We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 While there are few studies specifically on tea tree oil as an eczema treatment, researchers do know quite a lot about its many skin-improving properties.

 Other potential benefits of tea tree oil for eczema include:

 1. Reducing inflammation

 Tea tree oil contains the compound terpinen-4-ol.
-This compound has anti-inflammatory properties, which can help alleviate some of the redness, irritation, and swelling associated with eczema.
+This compound has

 2. Wound healing

 According to an article in The Journal of Alternative and Complementary Medicine, tea tree oil reduced healing times for people with wounds infected with Staphylococcus aureus.

 However, the experimental study was small, so more research needs to be done to test tea tree oil’s wound-healing abilities.

 One study found that applications of high-dose tea tree oil helped to reduce skin hypersensitivity reactions to nickel in people with a nickel allergy.

 Eczema is sometimes triggered or made worse by skin allergens and irritants, such as nickel.